naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Angry: Stand back, Arrietty! **[glares right at the ghostly figure]** Identify yourself.

-SpookyGhost: ...

 SpookyGhost: Repent...

 UlalaMolly Shocked: **[visibly shakened]** AA-AAaaaaa....
 R-R-R-Repent...???

-SpookyGhost: **[points at the three]** Your three shall repent for your serious misdeeds...
+SpookyGhost: **[points at the three]** You all shall repent for your serious misdeeds...

 WitchArrietty Shocked: Oh no!
 We've angered the spirits of the graveyard!

+UlalaMolly: B-but I just figured the graveyard was really part of the abandoned amusement park!

-SpookyGhost: Your misdeeds...
+SpookyGhost: Your misdeeds... was...

-OniSilver Angry: Get on with it!

-SpookyGhost: Was...

 %Immediately, the ghost stops glowing right before transforming quickly into a familiar face.